-Each application is given a Category (see below) based upon the information given to the School by the LA via SEAM and that contained within the SIF.
+Each application will be ranked according to the oversubscription criteria set out below (Categories 1 to 8), based upon the information given to the School by the LA via SEAM and that contained within the SIF.
 Section 324 of the Education Act 1996 requires the Governing Bodies of maintained schools to admit children with an EHCP (Education, Health and Care Plan) that names the School.
 These children will be admitted within the School's PAN but before any child prioritised under the School's oversubscription criteria.
-If the School has fewer applications than places available, all applicants will be offered a place.
+If the School has fewer applications than (or the same number of applications as) places available, all applicants will be offered a place.
 In the event of there being more applications than available places, the following over-subscription criteria will be applied with places determined in order of Category priority (i.e. Category 1 first, then 2 etc.):